Want to learn about the seven lean principles? And how to practically use them?

 How ClickUp Helps to Eliminate Waste: Critical Path and Resource Management

 ClickUp is the world’s best free project management software.
-Used by companies like Nike, Airbnb and Google, it’s got everything you need to manage your projects effectively.
+Used by large companies and startup teams worldwide, it’s got everything you need to manage your projects effectively.
 Here are some of its powerful features to help you apply the principles of lean:

 Here’s how ClickUp can help you eliminate waste: